-IX supports secure user matching by dropping HTTPS user sync pixels on both secure (HTTPS) and insecure (HTTP) traffic.
+Index supports secure user matching by dropping HTTPS user sync pixels on both secure (HTTPS) and insecure (HTTP) traffic.

 There are two options to set up user data matching, both of which can be active at the same time.
 To maximize the pool of impressions available, you should enable both of the following methods:

-- DSP initiated: You drop the user matching pixel with the creative which directs the user to IX for matching.
+- DSP initiated: You drop the user matching pixel with the creative which directs the user to Index for matching.
 This allows you to leverage your own resources to gain visibility into users and share user matches such as dropping the user match pixel on creatives or on owned and operated digital properties.
-For more information about the DSP initiated user matching process, see Send user data matching requests to IX.
+For more information about the DSP initiated user matching process, see Send user data matching requests to Index.